 End-of-term evaluations are conducted where we believe we could learn from them, or if a donor requires it.
 We use seven evaluation criteria: Relevance, Effectiveness, Efficiency, Impact, Sustainability, Scalability, and Coordination.

 Mid-term reviews are carried out on a project-by-project basis if needed.
-Robust monitoring processes indicate when and where a more detailed review is necessary.
+Robust monitoring processes indicate when a more detailed review is necessary.

 Synthesis evaluations and reviews are also conducted, which we call ‘iReflect’.
 These focus on a broad topic and analyse the evidence to inform future work.

-Below are links to executive summaries for our evaluations, organised into categories.
+Below are links to executive summaries for our evaluations, in categories.